![]() |

 A film about homelessness.

 AA: Antti Lempiäinen's Huoneet [literally: Rooms] is a documentary diary of the four year period of Janne Lempiäinen, a father of five, who falls to the bottom following divorce and cannot even manage alimony.
 The film is held together by a first person commentary.
-Janne wanders around in Helsinki by foot and in the tram 3, sleeps in rock crevices, on park benches, in public lavatories, in sheltered corners and under the open sky.
+Janne wanders around in Helsinki by foot and on tram 3, sleeps in rock crevices, park benches, public lavatories, sheltered corners and under the open sky.
 He collects bottles to get a bite to eat.
 He is helped by VVA ry (Vailla Vakinaista Asuntoa ry / No Fixed Abode NGO), Hietaniemen palvelukeskus / Hietaniemenkatu Service Centre of the City of Helsinki and the Salvation Army's Asumispalveluyksikkö / Housing Service Unit, all fighting homelessness.
-A constant threat of violence surrounds him.
+A threat of violence is ubiquitous.
 He hardens himself by just walking and keeps a diary to clear his mind.
-There is a happy end in this movie, or at least a promise of better days.
+There is a happy end, or at least a promise of better days.
 Janne gets an apartment and starts to write.

 Antti Lempiäinen evidently shares the vision of the Salvation Army which pursues the principle of "residence first" for social rehabilitation.
-A residence is the starting point of getting one's life back on track.
-In this movie we can live the part of the homeless and the existential insecurity in the city jungle.
-It is a desolate detour outside society and basic humanity.
+A residence is the starting point of getting one's life back.
+Watching this movie we live the part of the homeless and meet the existential insecurity in the city jungle.
+It is a desolate detour outside society, away from basic humanity.

 In cities like Helsinki and Paris I increasingly face outcasts of the society, beggars asking for money and food, too many to help individually, but I do my modest share via organizations and as a taxpayer.
 It is not a good society where this condition becomes more common.